dngulin/PlainBuffers/README.md

 There are safe and unsafe modes for C# code generation.

-Code generated in the _safe_ mode is based on the `Core` library, have additional bounds checking (slow), and have guaranties about endianness (big endian).
+Code generated in the _safe_ mode is based on `Span<byte>` type, and have additional safety checks.

-Code generated in the _unsafe_ mode is pointer-based and not dependent on the `Core` library, fast and have more useful API.
-But it requires to write unsafe code for buffer wrapping and uses local endianness.
+Code generated in the _unsafe_ mode is pointer-based and fast.
+But it requires to write some unsafe code for a buffer wrapping.
+It is also dependent on `Span<byte>` type for some API methods.

 For example you can compare tests for [safe](Tests/GeneratedTypesTest.cs) and [unsafe](Tests/GeneratedUnsafeTypesTest.cs) generated code.